Shengwei-Deng/i2p/Data_Biography.md

 ### 3. How was it collected?

 The process of collecting information includes: the host provides information, the platform payment modules record prices, and the tenant provide rental evaluation feedback.
-After the above process occurs repeatedly, a set of general feedback from different tenants will be formed, and a high probability event will be formed, which will encourage the house owner to adjust the house rent, facilities, services and other content according to the actual situation.
+After the above process occurs repeatedly, a set of general feedback from different tenants will be formed, and a high probability event will be formed, which will encourage the house owner to adjust the house rent, amenities, services and other content according to the actual situation.

 ---